Tuesday, August 27, 2024

 Image from https://screenplaystv.wordpress.com/2015/01/28/once-in-a-lifetime-1988/

 The opening two scenes are breezy, simple fun, but the play gets much better with Scene 3, set in a swanky Los Angeles hotel.
-Here the elite come to meet and be seen, and the playwrights release the satire in a multitude of comic vignettes that must have taxed the stage production:
+Here the elite meet to eat and be seen, and the playwrights release the satire in a multitude of comic vignettes that must have taxed the stage production:

 COAT CHECK GIRL: There’s a call out for prostitutes for Wednesday.